Up to Our Hips: Reissues and related releases

 Up to Our Hips was re-pressed on vinyl in 2017.
-"I Never Want an Easy Life If Me and He Were Ever to Get There", "Can't Get Out of Bed", and "Jesus Hairdo" were included on the band's first compilation album Melting Pot (1998).
-"Can't Get Out of Bed" was featured on their third compilation album Forever: The Singles (2006).
-"Can't Get Out of Bed" and "Jesus Hairdo" were included on their fifth compilation album A Head Full of Ideas (2021).
+"I Never Want an Easy Life If Me and He Were Ever to Get There", "Can't Get Out of Bed", and "Jesus Hairdo" were included on the band's first compilation album, Melting Pot (1998).
+"Can't Get Out of Bed" was featured on their third compilation album, Forever: The Singles (2006).
+"Can't Get Out of Bed" and "Jesus Hairdo" were included on their fifth compilation album, A Head Full of Ideas (2021).
 As part of the 2019 Record Store Day event, "I Never Want an Easy Life If Me and He Were Ever to Get There", "Can't Get Out of Bed", and "Jesus Hairdo" were released as part of the seven-inch vinyl box set Everything Changed (2019).

 Reception

 Up to Our Hips was met with mixed reviews from music critics.
-Wills said despite successful shows in the UK, reviews of the album were "dreadful, the singles weren't scoring and America was having none of it".
+Wills said despite successful shows in the UK, reviews of the album were "dreadful; the singles weren't scoring, and America was having none of it."

 Vox writer Craig McLean felt that the band "mooch through an album that is almost totally bereft of colour and spirit", adding that the music seems "lost in a sludge of muted guitars and wobbling bass and organ doodles".
 Doug Brod and Ira Robbins of Trouser Press felt that the album "yielded lackluster results" with its "sluggish tempos and a general lack of dynamic juice".
 They highlighted four songs where the band "sounds as if it misread the speed limit and is going as slow as humanly possible".
-The Blade's Doug Iverson considered the band's attempt to switch to acoustic instrumentation was successful, "adding grace and texture", but negatively compared it to Depeche Mode as it appropriates the "plodding style" of that band across several of the songs.
+The Blade's Doug Iverson considered the band's attempt to switch to acoustic instrumentation successful, "adding grace and texture", but negatively compared it to Depeche Mode as it appropriates the "plodding style" of that band across several of the songs.

 NME writer Jon Harris was disappointed with the album, saying it had a constant feeling of "almost but not quite" throughout its length.
-Sian Pattenden of Select said the band continued with the same sound they had as before, namely, "cheesy guitar embellishment, guitar solos, alternately on flange and wah wah, whiny vocals etc", but conceded "it's actually not half bad".
-Kevin Gibson of Louisville Music News said that "[m]aybe the best thing about this band is that they never lose their cool – that is, they never seem to take things too far".
-The staff at Melody Maker were more supportive of the album, but said some of the "odder" songs ruined its prospects, such as "Autograph" and "Up to Our Hips", saying that these songs offered "sluggish boredom".
+Sian Pattenden of Select said the band continued with the same sound they had before, namely, "cheesy guitar embellishment, guitar solos, alternately on flange and wah wah, whiny vocals, etc.", but conceded "it's actually not half bad".
+Louder's Stephen Hill called it a "deeply unfocused and rambling set of psych-rock bumbling, saved by the excellently summery "Can't Get Out of Bed".
+Kevin Gibson of Louisville Music News said that "[m]aybe the best thing about this band is that they never lose their cool – that is, they never seem to take things too far."
+The staff at Melody Maker were more supportive of the album but said some of the "odder" songs ruined its prospects, such as "Autograph" and "Up to Our Hips", saying that these songs offered "sluggish boredom".